Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 Oberon and Morning Glory with a unicorn bred at Coeden Brith

 Aside from Coeden Brith, Alison lived in Oakland and Palo Alto during the 1970’s, before moving in 1982 onto a 32-acre plot of land in the Santa Cruz Mountains of Scotts Valley, California.
-There she created a residential cooperative community called “Eclectia”, where she remained living in the same home until her death on the 13th of June 2004.
-Alison was a feminist and political activist supporting civil rights activities in efforts to find peaceful solutions to the world’s problems.
-She served on the Women’s Commission of Santa Cruz County for the last 8 years of her life, and was an active member of: The Women's International League for Peace and Freedom (WILPF), The American Association of University Women (AAUW), The National Organization for Women (NOW) and WomenRise for Global Peace.
+There she created a residential cooperative community called “Eclectia”, where she remained until her death on the 13th June 2004.
+She had served on the Women’s Commission of Santa Cruz County for the last 8 years of her life, and was an active member of The Women’s International League for Peace and Freedom (WILPF), The American Association of University Women (AAUW), The National Organization for Women (NOW) and WomenRise for Global Peace.

 End.